ramyasree1505/ramyasree-capstone-project/README.md

     Open your browser and go to http://localhost:3000

-**Jenkins CI/CD Pipeline**
+#**CI/CD Pipeline**

-****The Jenkinsfile automates build and deployment.****

     **Pipeline stages**

           - Checkout – Pulls code from GitHub

           - Build – Builds the Docker image

           - Test – Runs unit tests (if any)

           - Deploy – Pushes Docker image to Docker Hub / Deploys to AWS EC2

     **Jenkins Setup**
             - Create a new pipeline job

             - Point pipeline to this repository

             - Add credentials for GitHub and Docker Hub

             - Click Build Now to run the pipeline

     **Dockerfile**

-This project includes a Dockerfile as well.
+            - This project includes a Dockerfile as well.